flux-framework/rfc/spec_25.rst

    below.

 **count**
-   The ``count`` key SHALL indicate the desired number of resources matching the current vertex.
-The ``count`` SHALL be a single integer value representing a fixed count
+   The ``count`` key SHALL indicate the desired number or range of resources matching the current vertex.
+The ``count`` SHALL have one of two possible values: either a single integer value representing a fixed count, or a dictionary which SHALL contain the following key:

+   **min**
+      The minimum required count or amount of this resource

+   A ``count``
+   which specifies the ``min`` key SHALL be considered a request for *at least* that number of a resource, and the scheduler SHALL generate the *R* that contains the maximum number of the resource that is available.
+By contrast, if a fixed count is given to the ``count`` key, the scheduler SHALL match any resource that contains *at least* ``count`` of the resource, but its *R* SHALL contain exactly ``count`` of the resource (potentially leaving excess resources unutilized).

 V1-Specific Resource Graph Restrictions